smarinel/kittenkatch/README.md

 Kitten Katch

+An Atari 2600 (NTSC) game by Seth Marinello
+2021

 Kittens on the loose!
 Your young kittens have all escaped their box and you must catch them before the cause a mess.
 Each round they will scurry around the yard, trying to avoid capture.
 In later stages one of them will release a ball of yard that will bounce around and tangle you up if it hits you!